 - A committee reviews all submissions

-- If the nominated employee is eligible, an email is sent with an image of a Box[er] Buck
+- If the nominated employee is eligible, a recognition email is sent

 The Pacific Northwest conjures up images of peaks rising above green forests, hidden coves and bays dotting the coast, and rivers that flow year round from the Cascade and Coastal Ranges.
 Pacific University is located right in the middle of it all.